 - Open "Universal Access" and click on the "Seeing" tab

 - Check the box under "Zoom" to "ON"

 For users that wish to use a screen reader, there are free options available:

-Windows: NVDA is a free and open source screen reader for Microsoft Windows operating systems, which can be obtained for free at http://www.nvda-project.org.
+Windows: NVDA is a free and open source screen reader for Microsoft Windows operating systems, which can be obtained at http://www.nvda-project.org.

 Mac: VoiceOver comes with Mac OS X operating systems by default (Mobile and Desktop).
 If for some reason VoiceOver is not installed, it can be downloaded for free from: http://www.apple.com/accessibility/voiceover/downloads.html

 Capital One is taking steps to improve our HTML emails, in the interim we provide an accommodation offering text-only versions.
 Depending on your email client, here are some basic steps to accept text-only emails:

 - Select File, then Options